How to become a UX Designer in 2020

 Go on to work at some of the world’s most exciting and prestigious brands, and enjoy a rich career that realises your full potential.

+We are taking our online Empathy Mapping workshop and bringing it IN-PERSON!
 Learn one of the fundamental tools of user experience in this highly interactive session.
-Our free Empathy Mapping taster session provides an introduction to one of the most powerful frameworks in design thinking, used to gain deeper insight into customers and stakeholders.
-This will be accompanied by a brief overview of our UX/UI …Find out more »
+Our Empathy Mapping workshop provides an introduction to one of the most powerful frameworks in design thinking, used to gain deeper insight into customers and stakeholders.
+By the end …Find out more »